Karan Vafadari and Afarin Niasari

 Iranian-American Art Gallery Owners

 The following day, the couple was brought in handcuffs to their home, where agents took down hanging works of art, smashing some of them in the yard while confiscating others.
 They were then taken to their art gallery, where agents destroyed or and impounded more of their artwork.

 On August 2, 2016, Tehran Prosecutor Abbas Jafari Dolatabadi said that two unnamed “Iranian dual nationals” (apparently referring to Vafadari and Niasari) had been charged with organizing mixed-gender parties for foreign diplomats and their Iranian associates and serving alcohol in their home, a “center of immorality and prostitution.”
 He claimed 4,000 liters of alcohol had been found at the couple’s residence.
 Soon thereafter, a member of parliament, Hadji Deligani, publicly referred to the two by their first names and made similar accusations, adding that the two committed “extortion.”

 The legal proceedings and Iranian media have not noted that Vafadari is Zoroastrian, and therefore is not subject to Islamic laws prohibiting alcohol and mixed-sex gatherings.
 Under Iran’s constitution, Zoroastrians, Jews, and Christians “are free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education.”
 Karan's U.S.-based sister, Kateh Vafadari, added in a letter to Iran’s Supreme Leader: “In our faith and traditions, parties can be mixed.
 At the same time, we respect other religious traditions, such as Shiism, where men and women guests are in separate quarters.”

 Treatment in Captivity

-Kateh Vafadari stated that Karan and Afarin were initially held in solitary confinement for a month at Evin Prison’s Ward 2-A, which is controlled by the IRGC’s intelligence organization, and later transferred to a group holding cell.
-Intelligence officials interrogated Afarin and pressured her to spy for them on the international art community, including all her friends and even her husband.
+Kateh Vafadari stated that Karan and Afarin were initially held in solitary confinement for a month at Evin Prison’s Ward 2-A, which the IRGC’s intelligence organization controls, and later transferred to a group holding cell.
+Intelligence officials interrogated Afarin and pressured her to spy for them on the international art community, including her friends and even her husband.
 When she refused, she was thrown back into solitary confinement.